Videogames: Design/Play/Disrupt at the V&A

 Elsewhere, a motion-capture suit used to animate characters in The Last of Us meets book covers for vintage science-fiction, which were a touchstone for the 18-quintillion procedurally generated planets in No Man’s Sky.

 Where Design/Play/Disrupt surprises most is the space it gives to ‘Disruptors’.
 These are critics and designers who are examining the role of video games in society and subverting its stereotypes.
 Their responses to themes including race and gender are presented with article clippings and even complete games.

 A Series of Gunshots is one such game made in 2015 by Montreal-based designer Pippin Bar, which explores gun violence in video games.
-In it you are presented with a street scene and, at the touch of a key, the flash of a gunshot can be heard inside one of the windows.
+You are presented with a street scene and, at the touch of a key, a gunshot flashes inside one of the windows.
 Before ambient street sounds resume, the scene fades and another replaces it.
 Unlike most games, firing a gun doesn’t get you anything in reward.
 The absence of a celebratory narrative is meant to make players consider the appeal of guns in games and the consequences of gun violence in everyday life.
-A Series of Gunshots demonstrates how games can talk about real social problems, the “disruptive” voices highlighted by the exhibition extend to efforts, often contentious, to democratise video games and the industry.
+While A Series of Gunshots demonstrates how games can talk about real social problems, the “disruptive” voices highlighted by the exhibition extend to efforts, often contentious, to democratise video games and the industry.

 We see how Mafia III tries to impart the experiences of African Americans in 1960s Louisiana, and how its game design is informed by the rules which upheld white supremacy – restricted access to white areas for the mixed-race protagonist being one example.